 In a nutshell, this documentation is the scheduling up of the final design elements of the FF&E so that the consultant and contractors can go about sourcing and manufacturing what is required.
 Typically, this documentation includes:

-Thanks to our global network of suppliers, financial expertise, and our detailed reporting and accounting, we can ensure your FF&E is of the highest standard to suit your budget.
-More than that, we oversee delivery and installation with the aim of making the journey from concept to reality as seamless, and exciting, as possible.
+Thanks to our global network of over 500 suppliers, our financial expertise, and our real-time reporting and accounting, we ensure your FF&E is of the highest standard to suit your budget and desired ROI on your capex.